jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

 For more details on SRv6 please see this [LINK](/SRv6.md)

   ### Configure VRF
-  For our IPv4 and IPv6 vpn with will use the VRF *carrot*.
+  This lab will use the VRF *carrot* for IPv4 and IPv6 vpn.
 The *carrot* vrf needs to be only configured on the two edge routes in our SP network: xrd01 and xrd07.
 Intermediate routers do not need to be vrf aware and are instead forwarding on the SRv6 data plane.

   Configure the VRF on xrd01 and 07: